The Gaming Room never closes!

 Gaming at RavenCon is a large part of our convention.
 Such a large part, that our game room never closes; it’s open 24-3 for all the avid gamers.
 You will find every type of game and gamer represented in the game room—from the novice to the experienced gamer, from the hardcore to the casual.

 Many new games have appeared and have been playtested at RavenCon, so keep your eyes open for a one-of-a-kind opportunity.

 Game styles vary from table to table.
-You will find role playing games (RPGs) such as Dungeons & Dragons, Shadowrun, White Wolf, Call of Cathulu, Star Wars: Edge of the Empire, or Pathfinder.
+You will find role-playing games (RPGs) such as Dungeons & Dragons, Shadowrun, White Wolf, Call of Cthulhu, Star Wars: Edge of the Empire, or Pathfinder.
 Card games such as Magic: The Gathering and Munchkin are common.
 Epic miniature games such as Battle Tech and Star Wars: X-Wing are crowd-pleasing games and as much fun to view as they are to play.
-There are also amazing board games such as Settlers of Catan, Carcassonne, and you may even find people battling it out over a classic game of chess!
+There are also amazing board games such as Settlers of Catan and Carcassonne; you may even find people battling it out over a classic game of chess!

 Interested in running a game?
 Please fill out our Game Master Application, and we’ll be in touch with you soon.

 Q. How do I become a game master at RavenCon

 A. Start by filling out the Game Master Application.
 Each form you fill out represents a game you plan to run.
 If you want to put all the games you want to run into one application, that’s fine: we’ll sort it out.
 It’s critical to include an email address so we can contact you with updates and answer questions.

 Q. If I run a game, do I get a free badge to RavenCon?